rapidcow/rapidcow.github.io/contacts.md

 ---

-updated April 7th, 2024. \
+updated July 31st, 2024. \
-(given how fewer people are contacting me now, i feel like i can leave this out on my website)
+i am happy to say that no one is trying to sell me rapidcow.com anymore :)